 Text ads are display ad banners that show up on various locations of LinkedIn’s user interface.
 There are 4 formats: horizontal, long, tall, and square.
 For example, there are text ads on the right sidebar.
 Besides the text, we can display a 50×50 pixels image, but this is optional.
 Text ads are mostly useful for brand awareness & consideration purposes.

 Dynamic ads use LinkedIn members’ personal information to target them more accurately.
-They appear at the right-hand side of the member page & can be removed.
+They appear on the right-hand side of the member page & can be removed.
 They are valuable at establishing brand-client trust.

 Average Costs of a LinkedIn Ads Campaign